asmuth-archive/zooblinkofon/README.md

 internet of things in case you didn't know.

-The current flagship model, the iot9000 Pro incorporates a shiny RGB led array, an integrated speaker and 16 fancy illuminated buttons!
+The current flagship model, the iot9000 Pro incorporates a shiny RGB led array, an integrated speaker and 16 illuminated buttons!
+It could do all kinds of useful stuff.

-Of course, iot9000 also includes all the other features you would expect in a next-generation smart device, such as connecting to you Wifi network and running a number of trivial apps:
+Of course, iot9000 also includes all the usual features you would expect in a next-generation smart device, such as connecting to you Wifi network and running a number of trivial apps: